• Skip to primary navigation

 Homemade Enchilada Sauce

-I am a little biased but I prefer using my own Homemade Enchilada Sauce.
-The flavor is incredible, it’s super simple to make, and much healthier than what you could buy in the store.
+I am slightly biased, but I prefer using my Homemade Enchilada Sauce.
+The flavor is incredible, and it’s super simple to make and much healthier than what you could buy in the store.

-I usually always have extra in the freezer so it’s ready to go with the urger for enchiladas strike.
-If you don’t have time to make your own just be sure and use an oil-free brand of store-bought enchilada sauce.
+I usually have extra in the freezer, so it’s ready to go when the urge for enchiladas strikes.
+If you don’t have time to make your own, just be sure to use an oil-free brand of store-bought enchilada sauce.

 What Kind Of Tortillas Should I Use